60+ Words New Yorkers Say Differently: Top New York Accent Words

 About the New York Accent

 And if you didn’t already know, New York is a huge state!
-The 27th largest state to be specific!
-So while the NY accent varies, we will be focusing on the common accent we are used to hearing New Yorkers say differently in NYC and surrounding areas.
+The 27th largest state, to be specific!
+So, while the NY accent varies, we will be focusing on the common accent we are used to hearing New Yorkers say differently in New York City and surrounding areas.

-In my opinion, New Yorkers from the Boroughs (Brooklyn, Staten Island, Bronx, and Queens) have a stronger accent whereas Long Island and Upstate New York have a slightly more subtle accent.
+In my opinion, New Yorkers from the Boroughs (Brooklyn, Staten Island, Bronx, and Queens) have a stronger accent, whereas the Long Island accent is a slightly more subtle accent.
+The Long Island accent is still there, my in-laws were all born and raised on Long Island, but it’s not thick like my family’s Brooklyn and Staten Island accents.

 Regardless, the New York accent is fun to hear and imitate, so we will be focusing more on the Brooklyn, Bronx, and Staten Island accent.
 Picture the same words for the Long Island accent, but more subtle.

-Oh, and keep in mind the New York accent is not as over-exaggerated as you might have seen it in Brooklyn/Italian movies; think Robert De Niro or Joe Pesci New York movies.
-Well, unless you’re talking to an older Brooklynite, aka my mom or aunt!
+Oh, and keep in mind the New York accent is not as over-exaggerated as you might have seen it in Brooklyn or Italian movies.
+I’m “tawkin bout” those Robert De Niro or Joe Pesci New York movies.
+Well, unless you’re talking to an older Brooklynite, aka my mom or aunt, who says Idea like Idear – it cracks me up every time!

-Starting off with some of the most popular words New Yorkers say differently and stereotype accent words that non-Natives love to hear locals say.
+Starting off with some of the most popular words New Yorkers say differently and stereotype New York accent words that non-Natives love to hear locals say.

 - Coffee – Caw-fee – Easily a New York Accent word favorite.
 The “off” in the word coffee is replaced with an “aww” sound.